6 Inspiring Volunteer Appreciation Week

 When is Volunteer Appreciation Week?

 National Volunteer Week, also referred to as Volunteer Appreciation Week, was first created in 1974 to promote and inspire volunteer projects and volunteerism around the country.
-Volunteer Appreciation Week 2021 will take place in the U.S. from April 18-24, 2021.
+Volunteer Appreciation Week occurs annually in the third week of April.
+For 2024, Volunteer Appreciation Week runs from 14th to April 20th.
 Volunteer Week has expanded to become National Volunteer Month, a month-long celebration that takes place every April.
-Additionally, there is a special day designated each April as well- Volunteer Recognition Day, also called Volunteer Appreciation Day, which will take place this year on April 22, 2021.
-Even if you aren’t able to celebrate in person, doesn’t mean you have to skip this year’s celebration.
+Additionally, there is a special day designated each April as well- Volunteer Recognition Day, also called Volunteer Appreciation Day, which typically takes place during the middle of Volunteer Appreciation Week.

 Who Should Celebrate National Volunteer Week?